Marken-Foo/variants-site/content/_index.md

 Welcome to Illion's chesses site!

-This site is dedicated to all kinds of chess types and variants: xiangqi, go, shogi, makruk, crazyhouse, orthodox retrograde problems...
+This site is dedicated to all kinds of chess types and variants: xiangqi, go, shogi, makruk, orthodox retrograde problems...

+...with the very glaring exception of atomic chess, which you can find at [my other site](https://illion-atomic.netlify.app/).

 Powered by GitHub, Netlify, and Hugo.